 Survey your customer base

 Another helpful step in the creative process is to get out and directly address your potential customer base.
 You can do this with an email campaign, an open forum, or an online survey.
 This can help you market more effectively and help grow your business by building connections and uncovering further market needs.
+See how Mailchimp's free online survey maker compares to the competition.

 Build a budget